Phase 1: Feltham Town Centre Traffic and Transport Improvements

 Hounslow Road closure

-Town centre traffic, including buses, is being diverted via Browells Lane and Hanworth Road.
-These diversions cause significant delays during peak travel times.
+Northbound traffic, including buses, is being diverted via and Hanworth Road and Harlington Road East.
+These diversions may cause delays during peak travel times.

 You can download a plan showing the works